HartasCuerdas/pocket-classes/README.md

   Tag is a Hash that contains useful counters.

-    tag['count']: Total of articles tagged with current tag tag['archived']: Total of archived articles tagged with current tag tag['unread']: Total of unread articles tagged with current tag.
+    tag['total']: Total of articles tagged with current tag tag['archived']: Total of archived articles tagged with current tag tag['unread']: Total of unread articles tagged with current tag.
 Note that this is complementary to 'archived' count.